VLTisME/MLOps/MLOps1/Course Content/API/README.md

 1. **APIs are foundational** for software interactions, enabling the efficient exchange of data and commands between systems.
 2. **REST APIs** are the most popular due to their simplicity and scalability.
 However, alternatives like **gRPC** and **WebSocket** serve more specialized use cases.
-3. **FastAPI** is highlighted as a contemporary, high-performance framework for building APIs rapidly and efficiently.
+3. **FastAPI** is highlighi lock in ted as a contemporary, high-performance framework for building APIs rapidly and efficiently.
 4. **Testing and performance tuning** are essential steps in ensuring that APIs are reliable, maintainable, and production-ready.

 ---